 An Extended Abdominoplasty involves a longer scar usually extending almost to the back.
 This procedure is used for patients with significant skin and fatty excess but with fairly normal skin tension and fat deposits in the back.

-A Circumferential Abdominoplasty is performed usually in patients with massive weight loss and involves an incision which completely encircles the body.
+A Circumferential Abdominoplasty is performed usually in patients with massive weight loss and involves an incision that completely encircles the body.
 The surgery is performed with a change in surgical position starting on the back and finishing on the front.
-This allows a benefit of elevating the buttock tissue to relieve sagging and also improve some degree of thigh laxity.
+This allows the benefit of elevating the buttock tissue to relieve sagging and also improve some degree of thigh laxity.

 This procedure can take anywhere from 1 to 5 1/2 hours depending on the degree of excess skin that needs to be removed.
 Raleigh Plastic Surgery Center performs all types of Abdominoplasty surgeries in our AAAHC accredited surgical suite under the care of our board certified anesthesiologist.
 Patients with pre-existing health problems or with excessive weight may have to have the procedure performed in a hospital.
 However, when the procedure is performed in our surgical facility the patient remains in the recovery room for at least 1 to 1 1/2 hours until they are comfortable enough to go home.
 Pain is managed intra-operatively with the use of long-lasting numbing medications, such as Exparel, which is injected into surgical sites during the surgery to provide postoperative pain relief.
 Oral narcotic medications are also necessary.
 Risks of surgery include hematoma, fluid collection, infection, tissue loss, numbness, and wide scars as well as deep venous thrombosis and pulmonary embolus.
 Prevention of these is very important in the safe performance of this procedure and may involve the use of blood thinners post-operatively.